-In the case of Singapore, the nation has begun to seriously research the medical benefits of cannabis.
+With Singapore, the nation has begun to seriously research the medical benefits of cannabis.

-In The Philippines, a bill to legalize medical cannabis gained support from the Philippines Committee of Health and the Philippines Cancer Society, but was ultimately shot down by President Duterte.
+In The Philippines, a bill to legalize medical cannabis gained support from the Philippines Committee of Health and the Philippines Cancer Society but was ultimately shot down by President Duterte.

 The two largest potential markets for cannabis in Asia are China and Japan.